Head shop: Ireland

 Head shops exist and are legal in Ireland, and were reported by authorities to be opening at a rate of one per week in January 2010.
 The legality of the shops was discussed in the Seanad Éireann, and a motion was passed requesting the Government to regulate the sale of products.
 Some politicians were in favour of outlawing the shops whereas others argued that prohibiting the purchases of legal intoxicants would be a "huge mistake" which would allow illegal street dealers to thrive.

 During early 2010, a number of incidents of firebombing and arson against head shops took place around the country.
 Some attacks were traced to disgruntled drug dealers.
 One petrol bomb attack occurred in the home county of the Minister for Justice and Law Reform, Dermot Ahern, and hours later, plans for legislation for regulation of head shops got underway.

-Many head shop products became illegal in Ireland on 23 August 2010 when the new Criminal Justice (Psychoactive Substances) Act 2010 became law.
+Many head shop products became illegal in Ireland on 23 August 2010 when the Criminal Justice (Psychoactive Substances) Act 2010 became law.
 The Act empowered Gardaí (Irish police) to seek court orders to close head shops suspected of selling drug-like products, with the onus on the owners to prove they are not doing so.

 United States

 In the United States, head shops are legal so long as they only sell items used for legal substances.
 Shops typically place signs stating that the products sold are "for tobacco use only" or "not for use with illegal substances".
 In many head shops, a sign will be posted (and often reiterated verbally) stating that customer references regarding the use of the shop's products for illegal drug use will result in the suspension of all sales for that time period, and/or removal of the customer from the shop.
 In some shops, simply saying the word "bong" is grounds for removal from the shop.

 Head shops have been targeted by the Drug Enforcement Administration.
 In 2003, The U.S. Department of Justice indicted fifty-five people on charges of selling drug paraphernalia in Idaho, Texas, Iowa, Pennsylvania, Florida and Ohio as part of Operation Headhunter and Operation Pipe Dreams, including comedian Tommy Chong.
 During the investigation, government officials also targeted customers of the shops, arresting those who were in possession of drugs like cannabis and heroin.
 Chong was caught by sending shipments through the mail.
-Today, online head shops have also become prevalent; there are hundreds of head shops willing to sell their products online.

 The legality of cannabis varies widely in the United States, but in states where medical cannabis is legal, cannabis dispensaries often double as head shops.

 Notably, in the state of Florida, items "designed for use in ingesting, inhaling, or otherwise introducing cannabis, cocaine, hashish, hashish oil, or nitrous oxide into the human body" are illegal.
 At the same time, "pipes primarily made of briar, meerschaum, clay, or corn cob" are legal.